 A Viral infection is also one of the causes of ear Infection.
 The Paediatrician will inspect and determine if the infection is Bacterial or Viral.

-This short video on Ear Infection in Babies is a must watch for parents.
+This short video on 8 signs of Ear Infection in Babies is a must watch for parents.

 What Are The Important Precautions During Ear Infection In Babies?